atk4/chart/README.md

-# Agile Charts - Integration for ChartJS into Agile Toolkit
+# Agile Charts - Integration for Chart.js into Agile Toolkit

-ChartJS is an open-source JavaScript library.
-This add-on offers a deep integration between Agile UI, Agile Data and chartJS library.
+Chart.js is an open-source JavaScript library.
+This add-on offers a deep integration between Agile UI, Agile Data and Chart.js library.

 ![demo](docs/demo1.png)